cuongthphan/wolt-coding-task-2019/README.md

 wolt-coding-task-2019
 ==============

+Median times are rounded up.
-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+Requires a Servlet 3.0 container to run.

 Workflow
 ========